-This beginner level CAD course focuses on easing the transition from 2D to 3D design.
-Whether you’re a designer, engineer, machinist, maker, artist, or just plain curious, this course helps you take your first steps towards professional 3D modeling.
+This beginner-level CAD course focuses on the transition from 2D to 3D design.
+Whether you’re a designer, engineer, machinist, maker, artist, or just curious, this course helps you take your first steps towards professional 3D modeling.

-For designers, rapid prototyping is essential to communicating design form and function.
-In this course, you design a 2-piece carbon fiber Formula SAE car body, turning your 2D concepts into complex 3D models to quickly produce a 3D printed prototype
+Rapid prototyping is essential for communicating design form and function.
+In this course, you will design a 2-piece carbon fiber Formula SAE car body.
+You will turn your 2D concepts into complex 3D models and quickly produce a 3D printed prototype.

-Part 2 of this course will focus on the the Sculpt environment.
+Part 2 of this course focuses on the Sculpt environment.
 We'll modify the design so that is closely matches an imported reference and attached canvas.
-Then, we'll explore inspection tools that allow you to review and modify the form.
+Then we'll explore inspection tools for reviewing and modifying the form.

 Part 3 of this course explores the Patch and Render workspaces.
-We’ll trim and stitch surfaces to make a single surface or solid body.
-Then, we’ll use the Render workspace to apply appearances and decals, and create a cloud render of the car design.
+We will trim and stitch surfaces to make a single surface or solid body.
+We will then apply appearances and decals and create a cloud render of the design.

-In part 4 of this course, we’ll generate a realistic rendering of the car design in the Render workspace.
-Finally, we’ll Insert a mesh file into a new design and prep for 3D printing or importing into animation software.
+In part 4, we will generate a realistic rendering of the car design in the Render workspace.
+We will insert a mesh file into a new design and prepare the model either for 3D printing or importing into animation software.

-Very few designs are a one piece component.
-This course focuses on the tools within Autodesk Fusion 360 CAD CAM software that enable users to connect components into complete designs that maintain the special and functional relationships between com
+Very few designs are a single component.
+This course focuses on the Fusion 360 tools that enable you to assemble components into complete designs while maintaining the special and functional relationships between components.

-In this course, we’ll take an example model from simulation results, to additively manufactured and optimized part.
-We’ll include the use of Fusion 360, Print Studio, and Netfabb, to introduce advanced additive techniques for further optimization.
+In this lecture, we progress an example model from simulation results to an additively manufactured and optimized part.
+We use Fusion 360, Print Studio, and Netfabb to introduce advanced additive techniques for further optimization.